konnektiv/shortcodes-ultimate/readme.txt

 - Error messages are now displayed only to allowed users (user must have required capability)
 - `[su_button]` with `target=blank` now have `noopener` and `noreferrer` added automatically
+- Slightly improved readability of the *Available shortcodes* screen

 **Security**